hkn-alpha/website/src/content/StudentServices/tutoring.md

 Need more personalized help?
 HKN offers free one-on-one peer tutoring.
-Simply enter your class(es) below, and contact a tutor to arrange a time.
+Simply enter your class(es) below, and contact a tutor by email to arrange a time.
+If you would like a tutor for a course that is not listed below, please reach out to our Director of Student Services and we will be happy to arrange something.